marcuskwan/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+Access values from a Provider component without prop drilling too much
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
-Why is the store known as a 'single source of truth' in a redux application?
+Why is the store known as a 'single source of truth' in a redux application? actions are objects that are dispatched to the reducer the reducer reduces the state to a single value and returns a new object the store holds a "state tree" which takes in the reducer fn because everything ends up being reduced to the logic that is written in the reducer
 - [ ] What is the difference between Application state and Component state?
-When would be a good time to use one over the other?
+When would be a good time to use one over the other? one e.g. i can think of is when you are trying to hold some local app state, say in like a form
 - [ ] Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+How does it change our `action-creators`? it intersects our action creator ?  before they get sent to the reducer, and allows us to manually dispatches actions depending on output of an asynchronous API call, ask Jamie what happens without it
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+I believe it's the useDispatch, but not sure why I couldn't use it within useEffect

 ## Project Set Up